 Iron John Monastery

 There are numerous beautiful beaches (mostly inaccessible) with cinnamon streaked cliffs, striped stacks and hexagonal lava formations spouting vertically out of the water.
 There’s little habitation round most of the coast, though there is the fortified Iron John monastery, perched on one cliff top (too far way to photograph properly).
-It has huge wooden doors, but these were said to become a strong as iron (because of God’s intervention) when the pirates attacked, so they couldn’t be battered down.
-Undeterred, the pirates clambered on the roof and one lopped off the top of the dome and insinuated his hand through the hole to fire his pistol inside.
+It has huge wooden doors, but these were said to become as strong as iron (because of God’s intervention) when the pirates attacked, so they couldn’t be battered down.
+Undeterred, the pirates clambered on the roof.
+One lopped off the top of the dome and insinuated his hand through the hole, to fire his pistol inside.
 His hand was instantly chopped off (God again) and the gun is on display in the monastery.

 Driving on Milos

 I’ve hired a car and the rental agreement has a tiny map at the bottom with a ring on i,t to show all the places I’m not allowed to drive the car, as the roads are too bad – they’re mostly dirt.
 From east to west, Milos measures about 14 miles, from north to south eight miles.
 The greater portion is rugged and hilly, so the ring covers most of the island - nearly all the west and some of the east.

 They might have extended the no-go zone still further if they’d seen me edging cautiously, on the unfamiliar right side of the road down the steep slopes and narrow lanes that are the approaches to the beaches and tiny fishing ports.
 Plaka, on the hilltop, with its bustling shops and churches, is especially challenging.
 The cars are parked with gay abandon and the locals charge their vehicles straight through the remaining space.
 There's just enough to squeeze by.